Home

 Welcome to LSAPS

-Lytham St. Annes Photographic Society is one of the largest and most active camera clubs in the North West, and has a thriving membership of around 80 individuals, representing a broad range of ages and photographic experience.
+Lytham St. Annes Photographic Society is one of the largest and most active camera clubs in the North West of England, with around 80 members spanning a wide range of ages and experience.

-- Judging evenings for internal competitions in both Print and PDI (Projected Digital Image) formats.
+- Internal competitions in Print and PDI (Projected Digital Image).

+The 2025/6 season is now under way, however new members are always welcome and it is possible to join on-line or at one of our meetings.
 The full membership fee is £50, but we offer a half price membership fee of just £25 to new members, and a reduced rate of £40 for members over 80 years of age.
-Enrolment night is on 4th September, however it is possible to join or renew membership on-line in advance of that date.
+Reduced rates may apply for those joining part way through the season.

 The club normally meets every Thursday evening at 7-30pm between September and June at The Well Church Hall (next to the YMCA) in St. Albans Road, St. Annes.
 The meetings are generally a mixture of lectures, reviews of competition images or judging of club competitions, so there is no requirement to bring (or even own!) a camera.
 Some meetings may also be held on-line using Zoom.
 Full syllabus details are on the syllabus page.